fhpriamo/nvoip-node-sms/README.md

 Error hierarchy:

-- SmsClientError,
+- «SmsClientError»
-  - HttpRequestError,
+  - «HttpRequestError»
-  - ValidationError,
+  - «ValidationError»
-    - PhoneNumberValidationError,
+    - «PhoneNumberValidationError»
-    - MessageValidationError,
+    - «MessageValidationError»

 Check the errors module for more details.